Preprojective algebra structure on skew-group algebras: Abstract

 \section{Abstract}

-We investigate properties of finite subgroups $G<SL(n, k)$ for which the skew-group algebra $R\#G$ does not have a grading structure of preprojective algebra.
-Namely, we prove that if a finite subgroup $G<SL(n, k)$ is conjugate to a finite subgroup of $SL(n_1, k)\times SL(n_2, k)$, then the skew-group algebra $R\#G$ is not Morita equivalent to an (higher) preprojective algebra.
-This is related to the fact that the tensor product of two Koszul preprojective algebras does not admit a preprojective algebra grading.
-Along the way, we give a quiver construction for the preprojective algebra over a Koszul $n$-representation-infinite algebra, and show that it has a superpotential and that it is a derivation-quotient algebra.
+We give a class of finite subgroups $G<SL(n, k)$ for which the skew-group algebra $k[x_1,\ldots, x_n]\#G$ does not admit the grading structure of a higher preprojective algebra.
+Namely, we prove that if a finite group $G<SL(n, k)$ is conjugate to a finite subgroup of $SL(n_1, k)\times SL(n_2, k)$, for some $n_1, n_2\geq 1$, then the skew-group algebra $k[x_1,\ldots,x_n]\#G$ is not Morita equivalent to a higher preprojective algebra.
+This is related to the preprojective algebra structure on the tensor product of two Koszul bimodule Calabi--Yau algebras.
+We prove that such an algebra cannot be endowed with a grading structure as required for a higher preprojective algebra.

+Moreover, we construct explicitly the bound quiver of the higher preprojective algebra over a finite-dimensional Koszul algebra of finite global dimension.
+We show in addition that preprojective algebras over higher representation-infinite Koszul algebras are derivation-quotient algebras whose relations are given by a superpotential.